openaps/AndroidAPSdocs/docs/EN/Usage/completing-the-objectives.md

 - Also, you do not need to act every 5 minutes on all suggestions...

+(Objectives-objective-5-Understanding-your-open-loop-including-its-temp-basal-recommendations)=

 ## Objective 5: Understanding your open loop, including its temp basal recommendations

-- Start to understand the thinking behind the temp basal recommendations by looking at the [determine basal logic](https://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/Understand-determine-basal.html) and both the [forecast line in AAPS homescreen](Screenshots-prediction-lines)/Nightscout and the summary of outputs from the calculations in your OpenAPS tab.
+- Start to understand the logic behind the temp basal recommendations by looking at the [determine basal logic](https://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/Understand-determine-basal.html) and both the [forecast line in AAPS homescreen](Screenshots-prediction-lines)/Nightscout and the summary of outputs from the calculations in your OpenAPS tab.

-You will want to set your target higher than usual until you are confident in the calculations and settings.
-System allows
+Set your target higher than usual until you are confident in the calculations and settings. **AAPS** allows:

-- a low target to be a minimum of 4 mmol (72 mg/dl) or maximum of 10 mmol (180 mg/dl)
+- a **low target** of between 4 - 10 mmol/l (72 - 180 mg/dl)
-- a high target to be a minimum of 5 mmol (90 mg/dl) and maximum of 15 mmol (225 mg/dl)
+- a **high target** of between 5  - 15 mmol/l (90 - 225 mg/dl)
-- a temporary target as a single value can be anywhere in the range of 4 mmol to 15 mmol (72 mg/dl to 225 mg/dl)
+- a **temporary target** as a single value between 4 - 15 mmol/l (72 -225 mg/dl)

-The target is the value that calculations are based on, and not the same as where you aim to keep your blood glucose values within.
-If your target is very wide (say, 3 or more mmol \[50 mg/dl or more\] wide), you will often find little AAPS action.
+The targets are the values that **AAPS** calculations are based on, and not necessarily the same as where you aim to keep your sensor glucose values within.
+If your target is very wide (say, 3 or more mmol \[50 mg/dl or more\] wide), you will often see minimal **AAPS** action.
 This is because blood glucose is eventually predicted to be somewhere in that wide range and therefore not many fluctuating temporary basal rates are suggested.

 You may want to experiment with adjusting your targets to be a closer together range (say, 1 or less mmol \[20 mg/dl or less\] wide) and observe how the behavior of your system changes as a result.